sh1ura/daily-hex-puzzle/solver/readme.md

 * `FIND_ALL_SOLUTIONS` : switch to show the all solutions for each day(or just one solution)
 * `SHOW_FIELD` : Show the solution (or just count the number of solutions)

+## How to compile

+* In the UNIX like environment, just run make in the folder.
+* Here I do not use separate compilation / link scheme but just direct #include -ing of several C sources for simplicity.

 ## Algorithm

 ### Representation